Muktinath Temple Tour

-Nestled in the tranquil Himalayan region, Muktinath offers breathtaking views of the surrounding mountains, including the Annapurna and Dhaulagiri ranges.
+Nestled in the tranquil Himalayan region north of Pokhara, Muktinath offers breathtaking views of the surrounding mountains, including the Annapurna and Dhaulagiri ranges.
 The landscape is stark and arid, providing a striking contrast to the spiritual atmosphere of the temple.
+The famous Kaligandaki river george with it’s Salikgram sila ( the black rock) known as lord Bishu’s Sila avatar.

-The main temple is a pagoda-style structure dedicated to Lord Vishnu.
+The main Muktinath temple is a pagoda-style structure dedicated to Lord Vishnu.
 It houses a sacred natural gas flame that is believed to have been burning continuously for centuries.
-Pilgrims often take holy dips in the 108 water spouts surrounding the temple, each representing the sacred number in Hinduism.
+Pilgrims often take holy baths in the 108 water spouts shaped like cow mouth surrounding the temple, representing the sacred number in Hinduism.
+Also they take dip in holy ponds in front of the Muktinath temple.

 Adjacent to the main temple, there is the Jwala Mai Temple, where a perpetual natural gas flame emerges from a rock, symbolizing the goddess, Saraswati.
 This phenomenon is considered miraculous and spiritually significant.